nirmalk-pieq/Employee-Attendance-api/README.md

 }]
 ```

-- `/attendance/` - This endpoint provides the attendance record without any filter i.e it will return all the attendance record of the employees will be given.
+- `/attendance/` - This "GET" method endpoint provides the attendance record without any filter i.e it will return all the attendance record of the employees will be given.

 #### Sample Response